SofijaErkin/basic-tool-mac/update_software_mac/update_xcode_and_macbook_software_trouble.md

 #### 2.3.1Two Xcode icon

+The version of my local Xcode is `12.3.1`, and the version of latest Xcode in

+AppStore is `14.0.1`.
+Also, the version of CommandLineTools for macOS is `14`.

+Because I have just updated macOS from `12.5.1` to `12.6`(`12.6` was

+automatically download while connecting to wifi and I have chose the usage of

+"`Download new updates while available`" on the "`Advanced`" under the

+function of "`Software Update`").

 Both of the two Xcode icon are the same version in my Mac.
 I've just moved the

 second Xcode icon from Launchpad to the Trash, and I try that first, that